smurtadhaalawi/Olist-DataSprint/README.md

 ELSE "Early"
 END</code></pre>

-### 4. Revenue Performance
+### 4. Revenue, and price Performance
-By adding price
-Looks at sales volume, repeat purchases, category competitiveness, and growth potential.
-Helps identify sellers capable of scaling sustainably.
+Compares reseller and manufacturer prices, category averages, and historical pricing behavior.

 <pre><code>IF [Revenue for each Seller] >= { FIXED : PERCENTILE([Revenue for each Seller], 0.75) } THEN
     "High Revenue"